- Site Analysis

 The Health and Safety at Work Act came into force on 4 April 2016.

-The new law is part of a package of measures that aims to reduce workplace deaths and injuries by 25% by 2020.
+The law is part of a package of measures that aims to reduce workplace deaths and injuries by 25% by 2020.
 All businesses, regardless of size, will need to engage their staff in safety issues.
-The new law stresses that everyone at work is responsible for health and safety.
+The law stresses that everyone at work is responsible for health and safety.

 The Act moves away from general hazard spotting towards managing critical risks – actions that reduce workplace harm rather than trivial hazards.
 It also moves away from focusing on the physical workplace to how work is actually done.
 Businesses have to take steps that are “reasonably practicable”.
 Action will depend on the level of risk involved and what a business can control.